Pawan3012/HR-_EMPLOYEE_ATTRITION/README.md

 # HR-_EMPLOYEE_ATTRITION
-attrition rate in an company in comming years.
+Attrition rate in an company in comming years.